How to start a record shop

 What kind you sell will affect your profit margins.
 “With second hand records, the ones you buy will be somewhere in the region of 50% of selling value,” says Burgess.
 “When buying new albums direct from distributors, you're going to be looking at more like 60 to 70%.”

-If you do decide to sell second hand, then it’s worth advertising locally to attract people to sell their stock to you, advises Burgess.
+If you do decide to sell second hand, then it's worth advertising locally to attract people to sell their stock to you, advises Burgess.
 “But slowly the printed media is becoming less and less attractive,” he warns.
-Also, ensure you don’t fall foul of the law when playing records in store.
-Burgess’ advice is to join the ERA Trade Association, which gives you 40% off on both your PPL and PRS annual license fees (you need both to be allowed to play recorded music in a public place).
-If you do decide to treat your customers to music, it will cost you in the region of £200 per year.
+Also, ensure you don't fall foul of the law when playing records in store.
+Burgess' advice is to join the ERA Trade Association, which gives you a percentage off on both your PPL and PRS annual license fees (you need both to be allowed to play recorded music in a public place).

 It's also very important to provide a positive experience for your customers.
 Make sure you can offer expertise to customers looking for a particular genre or music similar to a given band, provide some kind of facility for listening to music, and make the environment welcoming for people – don't let your store become a confusing maze of towers of dusty moth-eaten LPs.

 Although Norman Records is expanding, and moving to bigger premises to handle larger amounts of stock, Leigh's advice to potential entrepreneurs wishing to open a record store is to look elsewhere.
 “If someone asked me whether they should start a record shop, I would say no. It's perpetually a struggle, especially with the economy as it is at the moment, and we're constantly under threat from music piracy and digital downloads, with more and more people preferring to download music on their computer rather than buy an LP.”